Best Way to Remove Tiles Easily – Which Tool to Use?

 For this tool, we recommend the Bosch 11255VSR Bulldog Xtreme Rotary Hammer.

-- Ease of use: The Bulldog Xtreme Bosch Drill has vibration control for comfort in all day applications
+- EASE OF USE: vibration control for comfort in all day applications

 To equip your rotary hammer for the tile removing job, we recommend you buy the SPKLINE 3-Inch-Wide Tile & Thinset Scaling Chisel SDS-Plus.